addnorth/material-configs/README.md

-# Material Configuration
+# add:north material configs

-Material configuration system for generating slicer configurations for 3D printing filaments.
+Material configuration system for generating slicer configurations for add:north 3D-filaments.

+## Download

+To download the latest released config files, go to [https://github.com/addnorth/material-configs/releases](releases) and select the package for your printer.

 ## Overview